watsonmw/fe2-intro/docs/overview.md

 - Surface polygons - Land masses on earth-likes, or colour bands on jupiter-likes
 - Surface circles - Polar ice caps
-- Shading in the form of 1 - 3 great arcs (these typically cut across the other surface features)
+- Shading in the form of 1 - 3 arcs (these typically cut across the other surface features)

 The surface polygons are mapped to the surface of the planet by treating them as arcs across the surface.
 Procedural sub-division of the surface polygon line segments are used to add surface detail as you get closer to the planet.